p3lli/Tweets-to-CSV/README.md

 ### Twitter API
 The project uses [python-twitter](https://github.com/bear/python-twitter) to connect with the Twitter API.
 To run the project, you must first obtain all the API credentials, using a Twitter Account.
+Follow the instructions at [https://apps.twitter.com/](https://apps.twitter.com/) to get:

+* A Consumer Key
+* A Consumer Secret
+* An Access Token Key
+* An Access Token Secret

-You have to create an .ini file in 'twitter_handler/resources' called 'twitter_api_credential.ini'.
+You have to create an .ini file in 'twitter_handler/resources' called 'twitter_api_credentials.ini'.
-The file format is showed in 'twitter_handler/resources/twitter_api_credential_example.ini'.
+The file format is showed in 'twitter_handler/resources/twitter_api_credentials_example.ini'.

 ### Without a Makefile
 To initialize the project, create a virtual environment with virtualenv.
 I have named mine 'env-twi'.